romanjrdykyj/select2dot1/README.md

 ### Fully Customizable

-All components of Select2dot1 are fully customizable by [settings](#by-settings) and [builder](#by-builder).
-If you want to change something that is not available in settings, let's make yor own component by builder.
-Check [Customization](#customization) section for more information.
+If you want to change something that is not available in [settings](#by-settings), you will have to make your own component through using the [builder](#by-builder) option.
+Check the [customization](#customization) section for more information.

 ## Components and Settings

 ### Components View

-In this section you can see how components of Select2dot1 widget look like and see hierarchy.
-You can also see how to customize them by [settings](#by-settings) and [builder](#by-builder).
+In this section you can see how the components of Select2dot1 widget look like as well as their hierarchy You can also see how to customize them by [settings](#by-settings) and [builder](#by-builder).
 For more details hierarchy of components , go to [Tree View Components with Settings](#tree-view-components-with-settings) section.

 #### **Component Pillbox Configuration 1**